 - What To Know About College Assistive Technology Specialists

 Unable to leave your dorm room and need to access a specific piece of software for a class?
 Several schools offer remote desktop solutions so that students can work from their own computers, with their own accessibility settings.
-Some softwares may require advanced reservations, but I’ve always been able to log on immediately.
+Some software may require advanced reservations, but I’ve always been able to log on immediately.
 I have tried this on my Windows 10 laptop and desktop computer with great success.
-My iPad has mixed results, as sometimes data runs off the screen.
+My iPad has mixed results, as sometimes text runs off the screen.

 I have been surprised to find many books and scholarly papers available digitally that I could immediately access.
 This is true no matter what device I am on.
 There are a lot of digital items that students can check out and cite.
 This has helped me with many research papers.
-I found this materials by searching the library catalog and then filtering it by selecting “digital materials.”
+I found these materials by searching the library catalog and then filtering it by selecting “digital materials.”

 My college supports an application called BrowZine.
 This allows students and staff to search scholarly journals written by people at the university.
 They can also browse some magazines.
 Some professors require students to cite at least one article from these types of databases.
 Being able to enlarge these articles on my iPad makes it easy to find articles to use.